 b.
 If you close the account in person, you can withdraw money from there directly.

 For a few dollars, wire transfers complete large transactions within 1-3 business days in the US (up to five days internationally).
-When both people have bank accounts, transfers prove to be one of the most secure payment options (as long as you trust who you’re paying).
+When both people have bank accounts, transfers prove to be one of the most secure payment options (as long as you trust who you’re paying and you don’t expose yourself to a wire fraud).
 Remember to include the wiring fee of $15-$50 (consult your brand), or the transfer may not complete.

 Some people would prefer instant transfers to avoid wasting time.
 But when you think of larger amounts of money (around $250,000 per day), this delay could be a security advantage.